cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 **Scenarios for CBDB mirroring**

-- Scenario 1: When the mirror instance goes down, the following process happens.
+- Scenario 1: When the mirror instance goes down, the following process occurs.

     1. The primary segment transitions from the in-sync mode to the change tracking mode (`P:u/c` and `M:d/s`).
     2. All data changes are recorded and stored.
     3. The DBA, upon noticing this, investigates and starts a recovery for the mirror instance using the `gprecoverseg` command.
     4. Both the primary and mirror segments transition to the recovery mode (`P:u/r`, `M:u/r`).
-    5 Post recovery, both the primary and mirror segments revert to the in-sync mode (`P:u/s`, `M:u/s`).
+    5. Post recovery, both the primary and mirror segments revert to the in-sync mode (`P:u/s`, `M:u/s`).

     This scenario remains transparent to users because the primary segment is still functional.
 Therefore, queries continue to run without interruptions.

-- Scenario 2: When the primary instance goes down, the following process happens.
+- Scenario 2: When the primary instance goes down, the following process occurs.

     1. All active sessions on the primary instance are terminated.
     2. The database system marks the primary instance as "down" and promotes the mirror instance to the primary role, enabling it to track changes (`M:d/s`, `P:u/c`).